 The Taxpayer Bill of Rights describes 10 basic rights that all taxpayers have when dealing with the IRS.
-Our Tax Toolkit at TaxpayerAdvocate.IRS.gov can help you understand what these rights mean to you and how they apply.
+Go to TaxpayerAdvocate.IRS.gov to help you understand what these rights mean to you and how they apply.
 These are your rights.
 Know them.
 Use them.